MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-kpis-mobile-reports.md

 <properties
-   pageTitle="View Reporting Services mobile reports and KPIs in the Power BI app for iOS" description="The Power BI mobile app for iOS offers live, touch-enabled mobile access to your important on-premises business information." services="powerbi" documentationCenter=""
+   pageTitle="View SSRS mobile reports and KPIs in the iOS mobile app" description="The Power BI mobile app for iOS offers live, touch-enabled mobile access to your important on-premises business information." services="powerbi" documentationCenter=""